sharifrayhan/Contact-Management-Server/README.md

 ## Getting Started

 After cloning the repository
-**Replace example.env file with your own database and other links** **Install project dependencies:**
+**Replace example.env file with your own database and other links and** **Install project dependencies:**

    ```bash